 - PLAN: how are you going to do it?

-- DO: complete the task or movement
+- DO: complete the task or movement.

 The weight shift method

+- When you freeze, don’t try to move forward straight away.
+Instead, gently move most of your weight to one leg (this is what normally happens when you go to walk).
 Shifting your weight to your one supporting leg like this will let you step forward with the opposite foot.
-To help with this count ‘one, two, three step’ or say ‘ready steady go’ to yourself to get moving again.
+To help with this count ‘1, 2, 3, step’ or say ‘ready, steady, go’ to yourself to get moving again.

-You may be able to re-start walking again by gently rocking your head and shoulders from side
+- You may be able to restart walking again by gently rocking your head and shoulders from side

-It may help to say something to yourself as you do this, like ‘move my weight to left leg, then step with right’ (or vice versa).
+- It may help to say something to yourself as you do this, like ‘move my weight to left leg, then step with right’ (or vice versa).
 You may have to rock from leg to leg to release the weight on each foot before stepping off.

 Sound and vision cueing methods

 - If an area causes you to freeze, using rhythm might help you pass through a ‘trouble spot’ without a problem.
 You could sing or hum a tune as you walk (in your mind or out loud).
-Count your steps from one to 10 (start counting again when you get to 10), or say out loud, ‘one, two, one, two, one, two’ or ‘left, right, left, right, left, right’.
-This sort of method helps keep a rhythm going and can reduce freezing in doorways etc.
+Count your steps from 1 to 10 (start counting again when you get to 10), or say out loud, ‘one, two, one, two, one, two’ or ‘left, right, left, right, left, right’.
+This sort of method helps keep a rhythm going and can reduce freezing in doorways.

-- Say a ‘trigger’ word silently to yourself such as ‘step’, ‘go’ or ‘swallow’ to re-start walking or to swallow food or drink.
+- Say a ‘trigger’ word silently to yourself such as ‘step’, ‘go’ or ‘swallow’ to restart walking or to swallow food or drink.

-- It produces a regular tick or beat that helps them to keep to a rhythm.
-You can find them easily by doing an online search or checking in a musical instrument shop.
-Check you can operate the small control buttons before you buy one
+- Use a metronome to restart your walking.
+A metronome is a device used by musicians.
+It produces a regular tick or beat that helps them keep to a rhythm.
+You can find them easily online or in musical instrument shops.
+Check you can use the small control buttons before you buy one.

 Using your imagination